Benefits Of Sleep

 The Australian Sleep Health Foundation (ASHF), states that a lack of sleep can contribute negatively to our mood too.
 “Without good sleep,” they say, “you can end up irritable, snappy and teary, which impacts on your personal and professional relationships.”

-Our well-meaning bodies will try to compensate for this by activating the adrenal glands and sending hits of cortisol, the ‘stress hormone’, to the body.
+Our well-meaning bodies will try to compensate for this by activating the adrenal glands and sending hits of stress hormone, to the body.
 “This acts like little caffeine shots,” the ASHF states.
-“While this may work in the short-term, it’s not good in the long run as frequent spikes in cortisol can lead to high blood pressure and weight gain.”
+“While this may work in the short-term, it’s not good in the long run as frequent spikes can lead to high blood pressure and weight gain.”

 So, there it is – there’s no getting away from it – if we ‘d like to feel and look great, stay healthy and perform to the best of our abilities, getting a restful night’s sleep needs to be at the very top of our ‘to-do’ list.